In Oracle SQL, an existential

 Complex Filtering: When filtering

-involves multiple tables with complex conditions, EXISTS
+involves multiple tables with complex conditions, EXISTS provides a

 simple way to test the presence of matching data, improving query readability.